 Inform the State Department of Insurance Report if you suspect a larger fraud scheme

-Taking these steps after receiving false insurance information can help rectify the situation and protect your interests.
+Taking these steps after receiving false insurance information can help rectify the situation and protect your interests while ensuring you receive proper compensation and avoid complications with your insurance policy.